ncatlab/nlab-content/pages/17298.md

 +-- {: .num_defn #StableEquivalencesForDiagramSpectra}
 ###### Definition

-Say for any of the four categories in remark \ref{TheStrictModelStructuresOnDiagramSpectra} that:
+For any of the four categories in remark \ref{TheStrictModelStructuresOnDiagramSpectra}, we say that:

 1. an object $X$ is an _Omega-spectrum_ if $seq^\ast X $ is an [[Omega spectrum]] in the standard sense of [[sequential spectra]];